-All Invitations to tender or quotations must specify the goods, service or works that are required, together with the terms and conditions of contract that will apply.

-All persons invited to tender or quote must be issued with the same information at the same time and subject to the same conditions.
-Any supplementary information must be given on the same basis.

-All Invitations to tender shall include the following:

-- a.
-A specification that fully describes the Council's requirements. - b.
-A requirement for tenderers to declare that the tender content, price or any other figure or particulars concerning the tender have not been disclosed by the tenderer to any other party (except where such a disclosure is made in confidence for a necessary purpose) - c.
-A requirement for tenderers to complete fully and sign all tender documents including a form of tender and certificates relating to canvassing and non-collusion - d.
-Notification that tenders are submitted to the Council on the basis that they are prepared at the tenderer's expense - e.
-A description (detailed as appropriate) of the award procedure and evaluation methodology
+- c. who requests the supply of tender documents under open tendering. - 25.2 All Invitations to tender must specify the goods, service or works that are required, together with the terms and conditions of contract that will apply. - 25.3 All suppliers invited to tender must be issued with the same information at the same time and subject to the same conditions.
+Any supplementary information must be given on the same basis. - 25.4 All Invitations to tender shall include the following: - A specification that fully describes the Council's requirements; - b.
+A requirement for tenderers to declare that the tender content, price or any other figure or particulars concerning the tender have not been disclosed by the tenderer to any other party (except where such a disclosure is made in confidence for a necessary purpose);

-The Officer responsible must advise every person submitting a tender that:

-- a. generally, no extension of time will be allowed for the receipt of any tender: - b. that tenders received after the date and time specified for receipt may be rejected; - that any departure from the Tendering Instructions may lead to the tender being rejected;

-- d. that the Council do not bind themselves to accept the lowest or any tender or to accept any tender in full; - e. as soon as the Council has advised that (subject to contract) the tender has been accepted, then the agreement becomes legally binding; - f. tender documents to be in electronic format.: - g. the bidders signed form of tender cannot be different in detail to that provided as part of the e-Tendering process.

-Standard contract clauses must be stated (Regulation 22).
-Every person who submits a tender must be willing to enter into a contract containing these clauses.

-The Officer responsible must also specify the period for which the tender will be kept open for acceptance.
-The normal minimum provision will be 60 days.

-Tenders must be submitted electronically or by such other form of acceptance agreed by the Head of SCC Resources.

-Every tender must specify:

-- i. the amount of the tender and any discounts or deductions allowable and the terms for any such allowance; and - ii. the time or times within which the contract is to be performed or completed.

-The Officer responsible must check that every tender sum has been calculated by reference to the minimum specification required and stipulated in the tender.
-If they discover any departure from the specification, they can treat it as grounds for disregarding the tender.

-When a bidder proposes a variant bid, they must have demonstrated, by way of a compliant bid, that the Council's minimum standard has been met before a variant bid can be considered

-The Officer responsible must check that every tender sum is stated net of Value Added Tax or any other Tax or Duty.
+- c.
+A requirement for tenderers to complete fully and sign all tender documents including a form of tender and certificates relating to canvassing and non-collusion; - d.
+Notification that tenders are submitted to the Council on the basis that they are prepared at the tenderer's expense; - e.
+A description (detailed as appropriate) of the award procedure and evaluation methodology. - 25.5 The Officer responsible must advise every supplier submitting a tender that: - a. no extension of time will be allowed for the receipt of any tender, unless at the discretion of the Council; - b. tenders received after the date and time specified for receipt may be rejected; - c. any departure from the Tendering Instructions may lead to the tender being rejected; - d. the Council does not bind themselves to accept the lowest or any tender or to accept any tender in full; - e. as soon as the Council has advised that (subject to contract) the tender has been accepted, then the agreement becomes legally binding; - f. the tender documents to be in electronic format; - g. the tenderers signed form of tender cannot be different in detail to that provided as part of the e-sourcing process. - 25.6 Standard contract clauses must be stated (Regulation 22).
+Every supplier who submits a tender must be willing to enter into a contract containing these clauses. - 25.7 The Officer responsible must also specify the period for which the tender will be kept open for acceptance.
+The normal minimum provision will be 90 days. - 25.8 Tenders must be submitted electronically via the Council's e-tendering portal or by such other form of submission provided it was approved and a waiver to this regulation sought in the relevant RP2 How we Buy report. - 25.9 Every tender must specify: - i. the amount of the tender and any discounts or deductions allowable and the terms for any such allowance; and - ii. the time or times within which the contract is to be performed or completed. - 25.10 The Officer responsible must check that every tender sum has been calculated by reference to the minimum specification required and stipulated in the tender.
+If they discover any departure from the specification, they can treat it as grounds for disregarding the tender. - 25.11 When a tenderer proposes a variant bid, they must have demonstrated, by way of a compliant bid, that the Council's minimum standard has been met before a variant bid can be considered. - 25.12 The Officer responsible must check that every tender sum is stated net of Value Added Tax or any other Tax or Duty.

-25. Submission, receipt and opening of tenders/quotations
+26. Submission, Receipt and Opening of Tenders/Quotations